RohitMacherla3/Langchain-OpenAI-Applications/README.md

 Deployed as a Streamlit Application - https://generative-ai-application-suite.streamlit.app/

 # 1. PDF Chat Application:
 - A chat application where you can upload your pdf(s) and chat with them.
-Provides a quick way to understand the pdf(s).
+Provides a quick way to understand the pdf(s) using gpt-4o-mini or using various tools.

 ![image](https://github.com/user-attachments/assets/cad44356-1ef7-40a0-8488-235833dca027)